mmorella-dev/algorithm-analysis/assignment-1/assignment-1.md

    b.
 If $a_{ij} = 0$ and $n = 3$, then $b_{ij} = 1$ ("Birth")
    c.
 If $a_{ij} = 1$ and $2 \le n \le 3$ then $b_{ij} = 1$ ("Survival")
    e.
 Else, $b_{ij} = 0$ ("Death")
 4. $B$ now contains the 1st iteration.

-Swap $A \Longleftrightarrow B$.
-5. Repeat from step 3 for $N$ iterations.
+We could then swap $A$ and $B$, and repeat Step 3 for the desired number of iterations.

 ### C++ Implementation

 I implemented the above algorithm in `game_of_life.cpp`, a hasty C++ program.
-While C++ is not my most comfortable language, its performance is much easier to predict than Java's.
+C++ is not my most comfortable language, but unlike Java, its performance is generally easy to predict.
+I've done my best to explain the implementation below; the full source file is attached at the end of this document.

-Here are the most relevant parts of the source code:
+#### Defining a matrix

-To reduce repetition, I define a custom type `grid_t` equivalent to a `std::vector<vector<boolean>>`.
-Using the `std::vector` here (as opposed to a static array) means the code can easily handle grids anywhere from 5x5 to 500x500, albeit much slower.
+My implementation defines a custom type `grid_t` equivalent to a `std::vector<vector<bool>>` (a 2D vector of booleans), which is equivalent to a boolean matrix.
+Using the `std::vector` here makes them much easier to construct, destruct, and pass between functions.
+While this implementation could probably be sped up by judicious use of pointers and low-level memory modification, all solutions which iterate across every cell ("linear solutions") will have the exact same time complexity, regardless of actual compilation and execution speed.

 ```cpp
 typedef bool cell_t;